AcademyPgh/Y3S1-ReplayFX/howtorename.md

 - test that notifications work
 - test that everything builds in App Center (this tests your secrets)
 - test that the app icon updates in App Center

+## fill in every option thing that has ever existed
+for both android and ios.